MicrosoftDocs/azure-devops-docs/docs/work/scale/visibility-across-teams.md

 Many project managers are interested in getting numeric rollup of estimates&mdash;Story Points or Effort&mdash; or the Remaining Work field.
 Rollup provides summed values of select fields for all child work items of a parent.

-Natively, Team Services and TFS provide rollup of Remaining Work for tasks on the task board.
+Natively, VSTS and TFS provide rollup of Remaining Work for tasks on the task board.

 ![Rollup of remaining work](_img/visibility-rollup-remaining-work.png)